 Insects visit the plant for its nectar.
 I have found tiny bees and flies roaming around the flower petals.

 Summer Phlox is a tough plant, blooming in dry, sun-drenched spots.
-I am so glad I planted it in my garden.
+It is such a joy in my garden during the dog days of summer.

 Zones: 3 to 9